Depression and Genetics

 Moreover, evidence suggests that depression can also be inherited.
 Research has shown that there is a genetic factor involved, to the point where scientists debate if depression is caused by genetics or the environment.
 More evidence’s needed to answer this question.
 However, it is likely that multiple factors are the cause of this disease, rather than a sole one.

 As aforementioned, it is impossible to pinpoint the specific cause of depression.
 A genetic predisposition does not guarantee the appearance of depression later in life, just like the lack of a genetic predisposition does not mean that people are immune to it.
 Thus, the statement “depression runs in the families” should be taken with a grain of salt.

 The final intake should be that depression does not cherry-pick.
 Thus, everyone is at risk and it is important to take precautions against this disease.
 People who have struggled with depression or any other mental disorder should share their medical records with their children’s physicians, in order for them to look for any possible red flags, and spot and treat depression before it evolves.

-Lastly, if you or someone you know is struggling with depressive symptoms, do not hesitate and seek for professional help, depression can escalate and lead to suicide.
-There is no shame asking for help, there are professional willing to help you.
+Lastly, if you or someone you know is struggling with depressive symptoms, do not hesitate and seek professional help, depression can escalate and lead to suicide.
+There is no shame in asking for help, there are professional willing to help you.